Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 You were NED for a year before you learned about the third recurrence

-Just went through that and just fit into my normal life, because other than the inconvenience of the scheduling and whatever, I knew what to expect.
+Just went through that and just fit into my normal life.
+Other than the inconvenience of the scheduling and whatever, I knew what to expect.
 I knew how to negotiate it through my calendar in my life.

 Guidance for people who are dealing with recurrences themselves

-It’s like anything else, you do what you’ve got to do.
-I’ve just taken the attitude that whenever I go in.
+It’s like anything else.
+You do what you’ve got to do.
+I’ve just taken that attitude whenever I go in.
 That’s where this scanxiety hits.

-The scanxiety is this anxiety that surrounds the scan that you’re going to go in and you’re going to have a recurrence.
-I used to get my scans every three months and I try to keep myself really, really busy.
+The scanxiety is this anxiety that surrounds the scan that you’re going to go in, and you’re going to have a recurrence.
+I used to get my scans every 3 months, and I try to keep myself really, really busy.
 Really busy so that I can sleep really well.

 I get a little snippier than usual, but I might indulge in a little bit more chocolate or some of the other things I normally would not be so inclined to do, because I just tend to need a little bit of extra TLC.
-I keep telling myself that if it’s there, it’s there.
-It’s a matter of, I’m just going to know it is.
+I keep telling myself that if it’s there.
+It’s there.
+I’m just going to know it is.

-They may not be getting scanned every three months, it may only be one time a year, but they’re still doing it.
-At one point, I’ll go from three months to six months, and then from six months, it’ll probably go to about nine, and then from nine months to about a year.
+They may not be getting scanned every 3 months.
+It may only be one time a year, but they’re still doing it.
+At one point, I’ll go from 3 months to 6 months.
+Then from 6 months, it’ll probably go to about 9, and then from 9 months to about a year.

 I think with a cancer diagnosis, it’s like anything else that happens in your life.
 The diagnosis isn’t going to go away.
 You’re just always going to have it.
 You always just need to be very vigilant about taking care of it and being intentional about getting scanned.